Safety Audits and Inspections

-This module is part of the DIA Drug Safety eLearning Program.
-The Safety Audits and Inspections module provides an introduction to audits and inspections as part of pharmacovigilance.
-The module provides information about audits and inspections, with specific focus on the US Food and Drug Administration (FDA), European Medicines Agency (EMA), and the UK’s Medicines and Healthcare Products Regulatory Agency (MHRA) inspections.
-The module also discusses common inspection findings, how companies should respond to an inspection, and practicalities of inspections and audits.
+This module provides information about audits and inspections, with specific focus on the US Food and Drug Administration (FDA), European Medicines Agency (EMA), the UK’s Medicines and Healthcare Products Regulatory Agency (MHRA), and Health Canada inspections.
+The module also discusses common inspection findings, how companies should respond to an inspection, and best practices for managing safety audits and inspections.

 - Responding to an Inspection

 - Managing Audits and Inspections: Best Practices for Companies

 This module is designed for professionals involved in:

 Upon completion of this module, learners should be able to: